What is a high interest savings account?

 Guaranteed investment certificates (GICs)

 Traditional GICs are non-redeemable, which means your money is locked away for a set period and can’t be accessed until maturity.
-There are also redeemable and cashable GICs available, but these tend to have lower interest rates.
+There are redeemable and cashable GICs available, but these tend to have lower interest rates.

 Hybrid bank accounts

-This allows you to perform all your day-to-day transactions like paying bills and making purchases, but at the same time your balance continues to earn interest.
+This allows you to perform all your day-to-day transactions like paying bills and making purchases, but at the same time, your balance continues to earn interest.

 Examples of hybrid accounts include the EQ Bank Personal Account, KOHO Earn Interest and the Wealthsimple Cash Account.